ncsandy/crewsorter/README.md

 # Crew Sorter

 The primary purpose of this program is to pair up flight crews.
-One being pilot in command and the other being pilot.
-So far, I am able to get the pair simple crews.
-Such as pilot in command and strictly pilot.
-There are other scenarios I will have to work on, such as a pilot in command can also serve as a pilot.
-Additionally, a holding area for the none paired crews.
+There needs to be a pilot in command and co-pilot in the aircraft.
+This hasty program sorts pilot in command along with co-pilots.
+There are some special cases where they are only pilot in commands, they can also serve as a co pilot.
+The program is able to solve this special scenario.

+It stills need to be reworked for efficiency.